dakshk19/todolistgit/README.md

 # TODOLIST

-Hey there , welcome to my todolist application.
+Hey there , Welcome to the Todolist

-i have tried to make a software that can bring some positive impact to your life. so lets dive into it.
+I have tried to make a software that can bring some positive impact to your life. so lets dive into it.

-So, currently the application is a basic code written in python integrated with my sql. you can add the tasks you want to complete in the day, see the pending tasks list and remove if the task is done or If the task is no longer needed
+So, currently the application is a basic code written in python integrated with my sql. you can add the tasks you want to complete in the day, remove the task which is no longer required, mark task done or pending on basis of current status and see the overall todolist

 ## Setup
 1. clone the repo from github